Paris votes on ban for rental e-scooters

 “I’m committed to respecting the choice of voters, purely and simply,“ she told reporters as she voted.

-“It’s very expensive -- five euros for 10 minutes -- it’s not very sustainable, and above all, it’s the cause of a lot of accidents,“ she added.
+The 63-year-old said the so-called free-floating scooter model was “very expensive -- five euros for 10 minutes -- it’s not very sustainable, and above all, it’s the cause of a lot of accidents.”

 The consultation will not affect privately owned electric scooters, of which 700,000 were sold nationwide last year, according to transport ministry figures.